 What To Order at Little Caesars

 The menu at Little Caesars is pretty simple.
-You can get your choice of different pizzas, a salad, or wings.
+You can get your choice of different pizzas or wings.
 We’ve divided the menu options at Little Caesars into one of two categories: items you can eat and items you should avoid.

 First up is the list of foods you can eat.
 Be sure to follow our directions to keep these dishes as low-carb as possible.

-Pizza (for all pizzas, scrape the toppings off and do not eat the crust):
+For all pizzas, scrape the toppings off and do not eat the crust:

 - Meat lovers